-A Data Processing Agreement sets the rules for how third parties handle personal data on your behalf.
+A Data Processing Agreement sets clear rules for how third parties handle personal data on your behalf.

-If you work with vendors who process data—like cloud providers, payroll platforms, or CRM tools—you need a DPA in place.
-Why?
-Because privacy laws, especially the GDPR, demand it.
+If you work with vendors who process data—like cloud providers, payroll platforms, or CRM tools—a DPA isn’t just a nice-to-have.
+It’s a legal must.

 It’s your proof that:

-Without it, you’re taking on more risk than you may realize.
+Without it, you’re taking on more risks than you may realize.

 Let’s break it down: